Seelengrab/FieldFlags.jl/README.md

 ## Bitfields

-Apart from bitflags, which guarantee a `Bool` on property access, there's also `@bitfield`, for densely packing integers of various sizes into an object, which also supports setting fields:
+Apart from bitflags, which guarantee a `Bool` on property access, there's also `@bitfield`, for densely packing integers of various sizes into an object.
+Structs created from either `@bitfield` or `@bitflags` can also be marked `mutable`, to allow setting of fields:

 ```julia
 julia> @bitfield mutable struct Foo